Table of Contents

 Second root canal

-Severe pain after root canal procedure might be a sign of root canal infection.
+Severe pain after a root canal procedure might be a sign of root canal infection.
 In such conditions, your dentist might opt for a re-root canal procedure or a second root canal procedure.

 Apicoectomy